Dependable C, is an attempt to document a subset of C for developers who want to write Dependable C.

 In some cases features that have been introduced in later versions are needed, and in these cases we will try to document how to access these features in a dependable way.

-Many languages have derived their syntax from C. C++, Java, C#, D, Javascript, Objective-C to name a few.
+Many languages have derived their syntax from C. C++, Java, C#, D, JavaScript, Objective-C to name a few.
 Almost all of these languages are based on C89, and have not incorporated C99 or later features.

-The purpose of this project is to document the small subset of C that is dependable, it therefor high discourages writing standard compliant code without any UB code.
+The purpose of this project is to document the small subset of C that is dependable, it therefore high discourages writing standard compliant code without any UB code.
 However in some very rare occasions, this guide will highlight where writing code that is technically UB is permitted, because in practice it is dependable.
 Likewise there are many, many ways to write technically standard compliant code, that will be far from dependable, and in some cases no implementations do not even exist (See annex K).
 The goal is to give guidance as how to write code that works in the real world, on real implementations, not just paper products produced by a standard body.
 Having written that, most implementations study the standard carefully and do their best to follow it, and the standard body goes to considerable length to try to make the standard as complete and clear as possible.

+Most other languages only have one or very few implementations.
+This means you can rely on the implementation's behaviour to not vary between platforms.
+C has numerous implementations and with a very wide range of complexity and feature support.
 Many C implementations have bugs, and they mostly manifest when you stretch the language to its limits.
 All basic functionality can be relied on because the most idiomatic code is also the most tested code.
 Compiler developers use publicly available code to test their implementations, and therefore a more common construct is much more likely to have been rigorously tested than an esoteric corner case.
 By writing code in a syntax that you can be sure all compilers have encountered in the past, you minimize the chance that you will trigger a bug.
+Code should try to avoid relying on the user having the latest version of a compiler.
+Some platforms may have had their support deprecated by major compilers, or may only be supported by a specific compiler.

-Dependable C advocates for using a sub set of all versions of C.
+Dependable C advocates for using a subset of all versions of C.

 Given that C89 is the smallest of the C standards, in practice this means a subset of C89.
 Simply using the C89 standard is not enough to fully understand C. Many of the changes that have been made to the C standard text in the years since it was published, address ambiguities and issues with previous versions.
 If something is unclear in one standard but has been clarified in later standards, users tend to get the clarified behaviour even when they set their compiler to follow the earlier standard.
-Given that C89/ANSI C was the first versions of the language, it is the version of the standard written with the least implementation experience, and therefore have lots of issues.
+Given that C89/ANSI C was the first version of the language, it is the version of the standard written with the least implementation experience, and therefore have lots of issues.

 While a C89 subset is recommended, the point of writing Dependable C is to be universally accepted, and that includes being accepted by compilers set to any version of C. You may choose to set your compiler to adhere to a strict C89 subset in order to verify that your code is not using any newer functionality, but it should run just as well using any other version of C. Your code should not require a compiler that has a C89 mode, it should be universal.
 This is why Dependable C discourages the use of any deprecated functionality or any functionality that clashes with new C features (see "auto").

 The vast majority of features added to the C standard since C89 add new ways of doing thing that are already possible to do in C89 if you know how.
-Its our intention to try to document as much as possible of this over time.
+It is our intention to try to document as much as possible of this over time.
 In some cases features that have been introduced in later versions are needed, and in these cases we will try to document how to access these features in the most dependable way possible.

 The C programming language is, unfortunately unfixable.
-Fortunately C is good enough not to need to be fixed.
+Fortunately C is good enough to not need to be fixed.

 One of the greatest strengths of C is its compatibility.
-C have more implementations than any other programming language, more existing code, more documentation and more experienced programmers than any other language.
+C has more implementations than any other programming language, more existing code, more documentation and more experienced programmers than any other language.
 The cost of breaking all of this compatibility, is simply higher than the value brought by any improvements in the language.

 The ISO C standard has until C23 been taking backwards compatibility seriously.
 This means that they have been unable to remove functionality, only add new functionality.
 On some rare occasions, features have been marked as deprecated, but in practice, it has not been possible to remove these features from implementations, because users simply need these features to compile existing code.